bramvandenbussche/wp-bible/readme.txt

 Tags: Bible, Scripture, Christian, post, comments, formatting, ajax, biblija, sveto pismo Requires at least: 2.2
 Tested up to: 2.3.3
-Stable tag: 1.6
+Stable tag: 1.6.1

 Plugin finds Bible references in your posts and changes them for the actual Bible text from any of 38 different translations in 14 languages.

 == Description ==

-WP-Bible searches your posts and pages for any referece to a Bible passage and converts the link to actal biblical text - which can be any of the 38 translations that you can see at [BIBLIJA.net](http://www.biblija.net/ "BIBLIJA.net").
-Here is the list of all 14 languages supported:
+WP-Bible searches your posts and pages for any reference to a Bible passage and converts the link to actual biblical text - which can be any of the 38 translations that you can see at [BIBLIJA.net](http://www.biblija.net/ "BIBLIJA.net").
+There are 14 languages supported

-No special tegging of biblical references is needed, the plugin recognises different (up to 12) names for the same book in the Bible (for example: you can type Matthew 5:1-11 or Mat 5:1-11 or Mt 5:1-11 or you can even use other standards for marking biblical references like Mat 5,1-11.15-17;6,1-3.
+No special tagging of biblical references is needed, the plugin recognizes different (up to 12) names for the same book in the Bible (for example: you can type Matthew 5:1-11 or Mat 5:1-11 or Mt 5:1-11 or you can even use other standards for marking biblical references like Mat 5,1-11.15-17;6,1-3.
 All this will do.
 Plugin then changes the reference for a link and when you click the link a small layer is shown above containing the biblical text.
 No opening other windows, no popups.

 == Installation ==